 Garlic is one of the core Mediterranean cooking ingredients which is frequently consumed in Asian, European, Middle Eastern, and African regions and cuisines.

 Garlic is part of the group of allium vegetables, which includes shallots, leeks, chives, scallions, and onions.
 Allium vegetables are rich in flavonols, flavanols, and organosulfur compounds, which have the added benefit of reducing your risk of cancer.

-The nutritional value of garlic is high due to its macro, micro, and bioactive nutrients.
-The

-	contents of raw garlic is made up of 65% moisture.
-97% of garlic's active ingredients are

-	water-soluble, while the remaining 3% are fat soluble.
+Garlic is full of nutritional value due to its macronutrients, micronutrients, and bioactive nutrients.
+Raw garlic is made up of 65% moisture, of which 97% of garlic's active ingredients are water-soluble, while the remaining 3% are fat-soluble.

-	S-alkyl cysteine sulfoxides (alliin) and the γ-glutamyl-S-alkyl cysteine are two of the sulphur

-	compounds.
-Allicin is the main thiosulfate present in garlic providing the majority of its health
+S-alkyl cysteine sulfoxides (alliin) and the γ-glutamyl-S-alkyl cysteine are two of the sulphur compounds.
+Allicin is the main thiosulfate present in garlic providing the majority of its health benefits.

-	benefits.